-A: All of our programs are held at venues in the Brussels region, including the gyms at our partner schools International School of Brussels (ISB) and St. John's International School when available.
+A: All of our programs are currently held at the gyms of our partner school, International School of Brussels (ISB).

 Q: What is the team structure?

-A: While this changes somewhat depending on the season, BSA typically offers U6 and U8 Coed programs and U10, U13 and U17 boys and girls teams.
+A: While this changes somewhat depending on the season and staffing, BSA currently offers U8, U10 and U13 Coed programs.

 Q: My child has never played before, will he/she feel welcome?